TehWeifu/CovidProject/README.md

 ## Description

-This is a simple project to show the COVID-19 report of some european countries.
-The data is fetched from an external API, transformed and loaded into a Power BI report.
-This project was developed by [JulianBSL](https://github.com/TehWeifu) for Sistemas Big Data class at CIPFP Mistala.
+This is a project to show the COVID-19 reports of some european countries.
+The data is fetched from an externalAPI, transformed and loaded into a Power BI report.
+This project was developedby [JulianBSL](https://github.com/TehWeifu) for Sistemas Big Data class at CIPFP Mistala.

 ## Requirements